Updated August 29, 2020

 Shop sale items

 I know this won’t work for everyone, but being the only human in the house means I don’t have to please anyone else.
-If Amazon Fresh (which is the best thing ever, I swear) is offering yogurt for one cent because Yoplait decided to make French-style yogurt in glass jars, that’s the yogurt I’m buying this week.
+If my grocery store is offering yogurt for one cent because Yoplait decided to make French-style yogurt in glass jars, that’s the yogurt I’m buying this week.
 If Tide detergent is full price but Arm & Hammer is on sale?
 I buy Arm & Hammer.
 The only things I’m strict about are tea (Tetley British blend), dog food (Purina ProMax), and pens (Pilot G-2).
 Pretty much everything else is flexible.

 When I cook, I make a plate for today, one for tomorrow, and freeze the rest.
 It’s so nice to come home and pop something into the convection over to reheat!
 Homemade frozen dinners.